devsecopsgirl/internship-appsecco/docs/deployment.md

 ## Objective

-This section aims to generate a Software Bill of Materials for [angular-realworld-example-app](https://github.com/gothinkster/angular-realworld-example-app) and generate a report to provide a solution to the 5rd point of the [problem statement](https://cloud-native.netlify.app/problem-statement/) under Task 1.
+This section aims to generate a Software Bill of Materials for [angular-realworld-example-app](https://github.com/gothinkster/angular-realworld-example-app) and generate a report to provide a solution to the fifth point of the [problem statement](https://cloud-native.netlify.app/problem-statement/) under Task 1.

 ## Running GitHub Actions Sequentially